rladies/rladiesguide/content/organization/events/online/index.en.md

 ## Running a meeting

-To let you run your meetups as independently as possible, we have set it up the following way:
+:jigsaw: To let you run your meetups as independently as possible, we have set it up the zoom in a specific way to enable that.
+Notice that you will need **two** numerical codes to run your online event:

+1. **Passcode** to get into the scheduled zoom booking (sent via e-mail and embedded in zoom link)
+2. **Host key** to [claim host](#how-to-claim-host-controls-using-the-host-key) once you are in the zoom room (found in the \#online_meetups
+Slack channel.

 :slot_machine: Anyone entering any meeting will need a passcode.
 This passcode will be unique to the timeslot you have booked, and will only